-- Experiments were performed by retaining bacteria in the acoustic trap followed by an enzyme-labeled antibody solution pumped into the cell.
-In the end, the bacteria-antibody conglomerate was supplied with enzyme substrate and the conversion was monitored via ATR-FTIR spectroscopy. - Throughout the whole liquid-handling sequence bacteria were stably retained in the cell.
+- Experiments were performed by pre-incubating bacteria with antibodies on a tube rotator.
+The bacteria-antibody suspension was then injected to the acoustic trap, where the bacteria were retained using ultrasound radiation forces.
+In the end, enzyme substrate was pumped into the cell and the conversion via the antibody was monitored by ATR-FTIR spectroscopy. - Throughout the whole liquid-handling sequence, bacteria were stably retained in the cell.
 In contrast to common direct enzyme-linked immunosorbent assays (ELISA), no immobilization of E. coli on a surface is needed.